Moving from LiveJournal to Frog with livefrog

 $ raco pkg install livefrog

-If that doesn’t work, you can alternately install by fetching livefrog, and the dependencies, from github
+If that doesn’t work, you can alternatively install livefrog by fetching its dependencies directly from GitHub:

 The trailing slashes are important, to tell